Workplace Bullying Support Program

 Our Workplace Bullying Support Program uses a four-step process:

-Implement the plan.
-We will support you to implement the plan with identified timelines, and provide guidance along the way.
+We will support you to implement the plan with identified timelines and provide guidance along the way.

 What is the outcome you would expect?

-Our program uses a collaborative approach focused on solutions that involves the employer, the bullied target and the alleged bully.
+Our program uses a collaborative approach focused on solutions that involve the employer, the bullied target and the alleged bully.

 For the bullied target, we work with them to clarify the bullying experience.
 We identify any signs of injury and declining mental health, and develop a support plan with them to minimise or prevent general and mental health injury.